codedentwickler/BakingApp/README.md

 # BakingApp
-A Functioning Android App which I built for Udacity Associate Android Developer FastTrack program sponsored by Andela and supported by Google.
+A Functioning Android App which I built as one of my project during my Udacity Associate Android Developer FastTrack program

 ## Feature
 * This app implements the MVP pattern, RxJava, Dependency Injection(Custom).